-This course will further develop graphic design skills with a focus on magazine production.
-The history of magazines and current trends will be studied.
-Students will develop a concept and produce a 24-page publication as their final project.
-Prereq: ART 118 or permission of the instructor; CL: JOUR 218; C. Cirone

-ART 219 Sculpture From The Figure AS

-This course will introduce students to making clay sculpture directly from the life model.
-Students will work on clay sketches, portraits, and sculptures of the entire figure.
+This course will further develop graphic design skills with a focus on complex design problems.
+Current trends will be studied, and students will learn the history, contexts and theory of design concept.
+They will also complete comprehensive design projects.
+Prereq: ART 118 or permission of the instructor; CL: JOUR 218; C. Cirone ART 219 Sculpture From The FigureASThis course will introduce students to making clay sculpture directly from the life model.Students will work on clay sketches, portraits, and sculptures of the entire figure.
 The practical aspects of armature construction and plaster casting will be explored.
-Fundamentally, the course will emphasize how principles of rhythm, proportion, volume, gravity, tension and mass create expressive and dynamic form.
-T. Gant
+Fundamentally, the course will emphasize how principles of rhythm, proportion, volume, gravity, tension and mass create expressive and dynamic form.T.
+Gant

-ART 221 Native Arts of the Americas: Their History and Cultural Legacy AH
+ART 221 Native Arts of the Americas: Their History and Cultural Legacy

 Surveys the art of the native peoples of the Americas with a focus on the ancient art of Mesoamerica and the Andes, as well as cultural artifacts of native American Indian peoples.
 Considers methodological and cultural issues of studying non-Western artistic traditions in conjunction with a critical examination of the cultural legacy of native arts to more recent artistic developments.
-HUM; Prereq: ART 105, ART 106, or permission of the instructor; CL: LAST 221; W; G. Gilbert barbarian traditions.
-HUM; Prereq: ART 105 ART 106, or permission of the instructor; W; G. Gilbert
+HUM; Prereq: ART 105, ART 106, or permission of the instructor; CL: LAST 221; W; DV; G. Gilbert

 ART 222 Medieval Art and Architecture AH Early Christian, Byzantine, Carolingian, Romanesque and Gothic art and architecture.
 Shows how Western art emerged and developed under the influence of classical, near eastern and barbarian traditions.
-HUM; Prereq: ART 105,
+HUM; Prereq: ART 105, ART 106, or permission of the instructor; W; G. Gilbert

-ART 223 Renaissance Art and Architecture AH European architecture, sculpture, and painting of the fifteenth and sixteenth centuries.
+ART 223 Renaissance Art and Architecture

+European architecture, sculpture, and painting of the fifteenth and sixteenth centuries.
 Emphasis on such major figures as Brunelleschi, Masaccio, Michelangelo, Van Eyck, Durer, Titian, Gentileschi, and Giotto in the context of pictorial and sculptural form and religious, philosophical and cultural beliefs.
 HUM; Prereq: ART 105, ART 106, or permission of the instructor; L. Lombard

-ART 224 Baroque Art and Architecture AH

-Seventeenth century European painting, sculpture, and architecture.
+ART 224 Baroque Art and Architecture AH Seventeenth century European painting, sculpture, and architecture.
 Special attention is given to major artists such as Bernini, Gentileschi, Poussin, Rubens, and Rembrandt in the context of social, political, cultural and religious trends.
 Particular emphasis is given to such topics as artistic identity, gender, Baroque theories of visuality, and the role of art in relation to Absolutism.
 HUM; Prereq: ART 105, ART 106, or permission of the instructor; W; G. Gilbert

-ART 225 Nineteenth Century European and American Art and Architecture AF
+ART 225 Nineteenth Century European and American Art and Architecture AH